Whether it’s saving the whales or feeding the hungry, we’re all passionate about something.

 That’s a good question, too.
 Let’s break it all down.

 Impact investing aims to benefit society and provide a profit for the investor by investing in companies, organizations and funds that are aligned with certain issues, causes or values.
-Think of it as a middle ground between traditional investing and charitable giving.
+Think of it as a middle ground between traditional investing and charitable giving where you can match your investing with your beliefs.

 Be confident about your retirement.
 Find an investing pro in your area today.

 Just how big is impact investing today?
-Roughly $12 trillion is currently invested in socially responsible investments (including impact investments), which represents about a quarter of all professionally managed assets in the U.S.1 That’s nothing to sneeze at!
+Roughly $12 trillion is currently invested in socially responsible investments (including impact investments), which represents about a quarter of all professionally managed assets in the U.S.1 That’s trillion, with a “T”!

-This type of socially conscious investing has attracted a wide variety of investors—from individuals and small businesses to nonprofit organizations and religious institutions—who are interested in putting their money to good use.
+This type of socially conscious investing has attracted investors of all shapes and sizes—from individuals and small businesses to nonprofit organizations and religious institutions—who are interested in putting their money to good use.

 But listen to me: Just because a bunch of your well-meaning friends are diving into the world of impact investing doesn’t mean it’s the right choice for you.
 Let’s dig a little deeper.